equinixmetal-helm/charts/README.md

 To create a helm chart release run:

 ```
-./prepare-artifacts.sh <chart-name>
+./prepare-artifacts.sh /path/to/chart-dir
 ```

-Where `chart-name`, is the repo name in the equinixmetal-helm org.
+Where `chart-dir`, is a local directory containing the helm chart you wish to package.

 Then commit your changes and submit a PR.